 7:00 AM EDT on May 14, 2013

 Matt from Oklahoma City here.
 You don’t know me, but I’m pretty familiar with your body of work.
 And not by choice!
-Your songs are impossible to avoid in the public sphere lately, which I suppose is to be expected when you (I’m speaking directly to you, Macklemore, and not “you” in the more general, second-person sense) score two number-one Billboard singles, lendyourimageandart to various corporate interests, and sell better than half a million albums of recorded music, as you have in the last year or so.
+Your songs are impossible to avoid in the public sphere lately, which I suppose is to be expected when you (I’m speaking directly to you, Macklemore, and not “you” in the more general, second-person sense) score two number-one Billboard singles, lend your image and a

 Yeah, I get that you’re just sounding off on a medium as ephemeral as Twitter and that such throwaway thoughts probably shouldn’t get probed this hard, but since you threw it out there, I'm going to throw it back at you.
 Here goes:

 Complaining about an inappropriate use of your song after giving it to BMI for publishing is simultaneously boneheaded and conniving.
 It's boneheaded because it implies that you assumed that once Broadcast Music Inc. acquired the rights to "Can't Stop Us" they wouldn't do something like, oh, license it to a company --in this case The Professional Basketball Club LLC. (which owns the Oklahoma City Thunder)-- who would use it for a purpose you disagree with.
 And it's conniving because while you publicly complain about this business's infringement on your supposed cred, you'll eventually collect a royalty payment from BMI, which earned money by selling the Thunder's investment group a license to your recorded art in the first place